winks/f5n.org/content/blog/2020/a-static-site-generator.md

 date = 2020-01-18T01:40:00Z
 +++

+### Why?

-A little while ago I wrote about micropub and this meant I needed a way to integrate dynamic content into this static site.
+A little while ago I [wrote about micropub](https://f5n.org/blog/2019/looking-at-micropub/) and this meant I needed a way to integrate dynamic content into this static site.

 Of course the easiest way is to just let some dynamic part create a new file (or append to one) in this input folder and then rebuild the website, but I didn't find that very elegant.
-But i looked into it and hugo's data feature and it looked ok.
+But i looked into this (and especially hugo's data feature) and it looked ok, but not great.

-Anyway, I tried to upgrade hugo from a 4 year old version and while it worked there were some things that felt needlessly changed and I had to rewrite some templates and overall I was a little annoyed at the thousand features I didn't need and the amount of docs to be read.
+Anyway, I tried to upgrade hugo from a 4 year old version and while it worked, there were some things that felt needlessly changed and I had to rewrite some templates and overall I was a little annoyed at the thousand features I didn't need and the amount of docs to be read.

-This was a while ago and a week ago I thought it might be fun to see just how much time and effort it would take to write a static site generator from scratch.
+This was a while ago and a week ago I thought it might be fun to see just how much time and effort it would take to write a static site generator from scratch, because for all of the myriad of blog system I'd written in the past, I never wrote a static site generator.

-And I think I'm finished now and decided to write a bit about it.
+And I think I'm finished now and decided to write a bit about **[nextgen](https://github.com/winks/nextgen)**.

+### Just the facts

   * Written in Rust
   * 333 lines of code (plus a few external crates, of course)
   * Fast enough (250 markdown pages in 0.1s)
   * It can build this website kind of identical, not bit by bit but structurally the same
   * It took roughly a week to build it, a few hours each night
+  * seriously, don't use this in its current form

+### How it evolved

 [The first commit][commit1] still uses a lot of regex parsing, was mostly playing around.
 But the basic flow is the same already and the static asset handling hasn't really changed: Use the [`walkdir`][cwalkdir] crate to look for matching files in a directory and